Amdan Cyfleuwr | About Conveyor

 Source: Daily Post, 2 May 2026

 In late 2024, Conveyor connected with international artistic collaboration The Rural School of Economics to develop approaches of working with the rural.
-During the research visit, Conveyor learned about their approach to trans-local working and using En Plein Air Drawing as a method of immediate and non-verbal connection to the landscape and sharing rural perspectives.
+During the research, Conveyor learned about their approach to trans-local working and En Plein Air Drawing as a method of non-verbal connection to the landscape and sharing rural perspectives.

 Preswyliad Fflôtian Residency